Berkeley parents ask for safer streets after fatal crash near Cragmont

 Parents and neighbors of Cragmont Elementary in the Berkeley Hills came together to share concerns with local officials this week in the wake of a crash on Marin Avenue earlier this month that killed two people.

 Police have released no information about what may have caused the fatal crash and say the investigation is ongoing.
 Officers are currently waiting for medical information from the coroner, BPD said Thursday.
-No information has been available to date about what type of mechanical assessment might be possible to conduct on the car itself, which was an older model Toyota, police have said.
+No information has been available to date about what type of mechanical assessment might be possible of the car itself, which was an older model Toyota, police have said.

 Many Cragmont families saw the collision, which happened on the afternoon of May 11 at Marin and Santa Barbara Road as children were getting out of class.